KindlyPizza/loganfabrication/content.md

+Journeymen,

-Journeymen, a passion based workshop where i have executed some of my finest work/restorations with my close friends while tackling their own projects..
-Each has their bay and we all bounce off one another feeding eachother with inspiration to keep going till the job is finished..
-Restorations sometimes going on for years at a time
+A passion based workshop which is home to some of my finest work.
+Started with some close friends.
+Each person has their own bay, alternating between personal and group project .Group Restorations can sometimes take years as we take the time to turn out a perfect vehicle.

  Amongst general Fabrication and restorations i am partners with one of my closest school friends, Sheldon pedlar...
 We facilitate prototyping & the full design and research process up till manufacture and installation, ensuring that communication and standards are upheld to the finest degree possible..